mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 You need the address and resource identification for your project (`PROJECT_ID`, `LOCATION`, `RESOURCE_ID`) to be able to test your deployment.
 You can use Cloud Console or the `gcloud` command line tool to find this information.

+!!! note "Vertex AI express mode API key"
+    If you are using Vertex AI express mode, you can skip this step and use your API key.

 To find your project information with Google Cloud Console: